Can you really lift with wrestling shoes?

 - Good fitting reviews

-It has straps which are quite flexible yet it is also supportive.
+It has straps that are quite flexible yet it is also supportive.
 The material is quite thin and the sole is rubber which is also really light.
 Thanks to these, Adidas Men’ Combat has a quite lightweight.
 It literally does not feel like a shoe.
 It feels more like a sock.
 So instead of deadlifting with barefoot, you might want to consider this shoe as the sole provides a really good grip and the shoe is not bulky at all.

 The material of the shoes is flexible and yet it is supportive which is again what expected from a lifting shoe.